sorryshady/price2quote/memory-bank/activeContext.md

 3. Adopting Radix UI for accessible components
 4. Using Tailwind CSS for styling
 5. Setting up comprehensive linting rules
+6. Authentication system will use credentials login first, with a schema and logic designed for easy addition of social providers.

 ## Current Considerations

-1. Component architecture optimization
-2. Performance monitoring setup
-3. Documentation completeness
-4. Developer experience improvements
+1. Schema extensibility for multiple auth providers
+2. Secure password handling and session management
+3. API and UI integration for auth flows
+4. Security best practices (hashing, CSRF, rate limiting)
-5. Testing strategy implementation
+5. Testing and error handling for auth flows

 ## Next Steps

-1. Review and enhance component library
-2. Add comprehensive testing setup
-3. Implement CI/CD workflow
-4. Create example pages and components
-5. Add detailed component documentation
+1. Update DB schema for credentials and social login extensibility
+2. Implement credentials registration and login (with password hashing)
+3. Add session management (JWT or DB sessions)
+4. Prepare for OAuth provider integration (Google, GitHub)
+5. Build UI forms and API endpoints for auth
+6. Harden security and add tests

 ## Known Issues